 "Crowding out crowd support?
-Measuring substitution between formal and informal insurance"
+Substitution between formal and informal insurance"

-Abstract: I present new results on the informal insurance role of person-to-person (P2P) platforms during unemployment spells in 2019 and 2020.
-I use a new dataset of administrative bank account balances and transactions with 134,547 users who experience at most one unemployment spell between June 2019 and December of 2020, which are linked to a large-scale survey (N = 24,671) on expectations and economic preferences.
-During unemployment, I estimate informal insurance as the P2P inflows in excess of pre-job loss inflows, which makes up 7% and 8% as a share of public and informal insurance for unemployment insurance (UI) recipients in 2019 and 2020, respectively.
-Event study estimates suggest that inflows from all P2P platforms increase to a peak of \$30 per month on average after job loss for the first three months before falling in the long run and with the decline in inflows closely tracking the timing of UI receipt suggesting a crowd out effect.
-Those with a history of P2P use have smaller consumption drops during unemployment, suggesting a clear informal insurance role.
-Next, I leverage three separate plausibly exogenous changes driven by federal pandemic policy to estimate that public benefits crowd out at most \$0.04 of informal insurance during unemployment.
-I use these crowdout estimates to calculate that welfare falls less than thre cents for the marginal dollar of expanded pandemic UI benefits using the formula provided in Chetty and Saez (2010).
+Abstract: Gifts and loans from friends and family play an often unstudied informal insurance role in high-income countries, making it difficult to assess the implications of these financial arrangements on optimal social insurance policy.
+I present new results showing on the informal insurance role of person-to-person (P2P) platforms using an administrative bank transaction dataset covering 130,502 users who experience at least unemployment spell between July 2019 and September 2020, which is linked to a large-scale survey (N = 24,671) on expectations and economic preferences.
+Event study estimates show average monthly inflows from all P2P platforms increase by at most \$30, or 2% of pre-job loss earnings, one month after job loss before falling back to baseline over 10 months, with the decline closely tracking the timing of UI receipt suggesting a crowd-out effect.
+I leverage three separate plausibly exogenous changes driven by federal pandemic policy to estimate that public benefits crowd out at most \$0.04 of informal insurance during unemployment.
+I use the social insurance framework provided in Chetty and Saez (2010) to show that such low-magnitude crowd-out have negligible welfare consequences for an additional dollar of UI benefits relative to a canonical model without crowd-out over a range of relevant parameters.
 Furthermore, I show that unemployment P2P inflows are highest for single mothers, suggesting informal insurance targets based on perceived need, but also high for users living in areas with higher income networks, suggesting informal support is correlated with access to economic opportunity.